Type your paragraph here.

 A: PREPARATION: Prior to construction, we survey the job site, design the pool and the pool hydraulics, and purchase all necessary permits.
 We will assist the owners in choosing materials and colors to be used in their outdoor room addition.

-EXCAVATION: When the pool has been laid out on the area agreed to by owners and the pool contractor, our skilled workman and special excavation equipment begin to dig and shape the excavated pool.
+EXCAVATION: When the pool has been laid out on the area agreed to by owners and the pool contractor, our skilled workmen and special excavation equipment begin to dig and shape the excavated pool.
 When the pool has been excavated, a 2 inch to 6 inch layer of gravel is installed.
 The gravel will allow drainage under the concrete bottom and the steel reinforcing rods free of mud.

 FRAMEWORK: The excavated pool area is formed so that we have a visual pool form to work to.
 Plumbing such as skimmers, returns, main drains, lights and cleaning equipment are stubbed in.